I quilt on a Gammill Statler computer-controlled longarm quilting machine, providing both edge-to-edge and custom quilting.

 Madison County and Illinois sales tax of 6.85% will be applied.
 I have to pay it, so you have to pay it.
 Uncle Sam gets his share.

 I offer T-shirt quilts according to the table, shown, which calculates a rate according to the formula: Price = $0.07 * (Area in Square Inches) + $250.
+Your rate will be according to the measurements of your quilt, and the table is given as an example.

 I know the formula seems sort of random, but I have my reasoning. :)

 Exact size may vary, depending on the size and number of shirts.
-Only standard-weight T-shirts will be used (not sweatshirts).